How to create custom filters in ShopMagic

 }

 method.
-Inside this protected method you just have to instantiate a new comparison type object which handles UI selection for filter like picking a product that matches a name specified by user.
+Inside this protected method you just have to instantiate a new comparison type object that handles UI selection for filters like picking a product that matches a name specified by the user.

 There are many built-in comparison types which you can find in src/Filter/ComparisonType

 (looking up from the project root folder).
-You can event write your own comparison type by extending abstract class \WPDesk\ShopMagic\Workflow\Filter\ComparitionType\AbstractType
+You can even write your own comparison type by extending abstract class \WPDesk\ShopMagic\Workflow\Filter\ComparitionType\AbstractType

 .

-class which simply compares passed value to the expected one, set in WordPress automation form.
+class which simply compares the passed value to the expected one, set in WordPress automation form.

 You can find code example for writing a custom filter on our GitHub repository.

-After writing code for new filter you may notice that it is not shown in available filters on frontend yet.
-That's because you have to inform ShopMagic about new filter and hook it into the list of existing filters.
+After writing the code for the new filter you may notice that it is not shown in available filters on the frontend yet.
+That's because you have to inform ShopMagic about the new filter and hook it into the list of existing filters.

 To do that, you will need to attach action to shopmagic/core/filters